LeafChage/optionar/README.md

-# Optional
+# Optionar

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/optional`.
+Put your Ruby code in the file `lib/optionar`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 Do you like nil?